makerdao/dai-plugin-governance/README.md

 })();
 ```

-This example will lock 10 MKR into the maker voting system.
+This example will initiate a MetaMask transaction to lock 10 MKR into the maker voting system.

 ### Development